 Skip to content

-NCASC: National Children and Adult Services Conference 2025
+NCASC: National Children and Adult Services Conference 2026

 SCIE at NCASC 2025

-SCIE sees co-production with people with lived experience of social care as the essential ‘golden thread’ that must run through digital transformation, informing development of innovation and tech-enabled care from the outset to support best practice, and will share findings from a new survey ‘Shaping change together: co-producing innovation in social care’.
+SCIE sees co-production with people with lived experience of social care as the essential ‘golden thread’ that must run through digital transformation, informing development of innovation and tech-enabled care from the outset to support best practice, and shared findings from a new survey ‘Shaping change together: co-producing innovation in social care‘.

 As social care leaders continue to face significant cost pressures, digital innovation offers huge potential.
 It helps social care workers to spend more time on critical tasks, delivering personalised care, and less time on administrative tasks, while providing more accurate information more quickly, resulting in better quality, more efficient and safer care.